 The following information should be provided when responding to a retrieval request:

 - Service/product delivery information

-- Transaction Information – Date, amount and ARN (Acquirer Reference Number)
+- Transaction Information – Date, amount and Acquirer reference number (ARN)

-- Authentication of transaction (phone, email, fraud screen, etc.)
+- Authentication of the transaction (phone, email, fraud screen, etc.)

-When contacting your customer, ensure you understand your customer’s needs and issue refund if possible to resolve issues.
-Merchants can send an email prior to calling their customer and send a follow up email once the issue is resolved.
+When contacting your customer, make an effort to understand your customer’s needs and issue a refund if necessary to resolve issues.
+Merchants can send an email prior to calling their customer and send a follow-up email once the issue is resolved.

 Do I need to worry about my retrieval request rate?

 No. There are no specific consequences for merchants who have a high rate of retrieval requests, and these requests don't count against a merchant's chargeback ratio.

 That said, a high number of retrieval requests could indicate that there is some problem with your business operations you're not addressing, and that problem could be leading to chargebacks as well.